NirantK/nirantk.github.io/content/deephackdemos.md

 ⚡️ 43 submissions, 32 in-person, 11 remote from 6 cities

-🙏 13 sponsors from 3 countries, 2 COSS: Weaviate, AppSmith
+🙏 13 sponsors from 3 countries, 2 Open Source Software companies: Weaviate, AppSmith

 🤗 20% raised from individual donors or collectives of them